canupe/fh/readme.md

 - decrypt

 1) Encryption phase
-Encryption is the default, anyway mode is governed by the =m flag
+Encryption is the default, anyway mode is governed by the -m flag (m=E is encrypt) 1.1) Algorithms
-	- -m=E is encrypt
-1.1) Algorithms
 Three algorithms can be used
 	- AES with 256 bit key and 128 bit block size